Creating Harmony in the Classroom

 classroom instructors, faculty have the challenging role of setting a classroom tone

 that creates the necessary “space” for a safe and compassionate place of learning

 and development.
 To that end, this guide has been developed to provide some strategies

 on creating a harmonious classroom environment, and pointing out ways to recognize

 - Understanding the Differences Between Disruptive and Dangerous Behavior

 - Strategies on How to Create and Maintain A Harmonious Classroom Environment

 Information for this guide has been obtained in part from "Addressing Disruptive and Dangerous Behavior”, The NABITA 2017 Whitepaper, and "Helping Students in Distress: A Faculty and Staff Guide for Assisting Students in Distress," Southern Connecticut State University, 2015.

 Creating Harmony in the Virtual Classroom: Addressing Student Behavior

-We know that all this (and more) creates stress, but we also know that stress is a normal and even necessary part of life.
-As we all make this journey through life now impacted by the COVID-19 pandemic, this supplemental guide: Creating Harmony in the Virtual Classroom: Addressing Student Behavior, has been created as a helpful resource.
+We know that this (and more) creates stress, but we also know that stress is a normal and even necessary part of life.
+As we all make this journey through life now impacted by COVID-19, this supplemental guide has been created as a helpful resource.